-Therefore, the Hearing Officer finds the claimant proved by a preponderance of the evidence he is an employee of an employer.
-He did not prove he was an employee of First Class Automotive & Tire Inc.
+Therefore, the Hearing Officer finds the claimant failed to prove by a preponderance of the evidence he is an employee of an employer and due the claimed wages.

-Even if the claimant had proven he was an employee of First Class Tire & Automotive Inc, he would have also retained the burden to prove he was due the claimed wages.
+Even if the claimant had proven he was an employee, he would have retained the burden to prove he was due the claimed wages.

-The claimant argued he worked 9.5 hours each day Monday through Friday and 8am to 12pm on Saturday, every week between May 8, 2017 and July 14, 2017, without exception.
-He argued he is due \$21.72 per hour based on the New Hampshire average for this type of work.
+The claimant argued he worked 5am to 8pm Monday through Friday and 8am to 12pm on Saturday, every week between April 17, 2017 and July 14, 2017, without exception.
+He argued he is due \$18.50 per hour based on the New Hampshire average for this type of work.
 He also calculated overtime pay based on the Federal regulations, not RSA 279:21 VIII.